Culture of Europe: Literature

-On the right, Italian writer Dante Alighieri.
+On the left, Italian writer Dante Alighieri.
 His Divine Comedy is widely considered one of the most important poems of the Middle Ages and the greatest literary work in the Italian language.
-On the left, William Shakespeare.
+On the right, William Shakespeare.
 He is widely regarded as the greatest writer in the English language and the world's pre-eminent dramatist.

-On the right, Spanish writer of Don Quixote Miguel de Cervantes.
-On the left is Leo Tolstoy, a Russian writer who is regarded as one of the greatest authors of all time.
+On the left, Spanish writer of Don Quixote Miguel de Cervantes.
+On the right is Leo Tolstoy, a Russian writer who is regarded as one of the greatest authors of all time.

 Western literature, also known as European literature, is the literature written in the context of Western culture in the languages of Europe, and is shaped by the periods in which they were conceived, with each period containing prominent western authors, poets, and pieces of literature.

 The best of Western literature is considered to be the Western canon.
 The list of works in the Western canon varies according to the critic's opinions on Western culture and the relative importance of its defining characteristics.
 Different literary periods held great influence on the literature of Western and European countries, with movements and political changes impacting the prose and poetry of the period.
 The 16th Century is known for the creation of Renaissance literature, while the 17th century was influenced by both Baroque and Jacobean forms.
 The 18th century progressed into a period known as the Enlightenment Era for many western countries.
 This period of military and political advancement influenced the style of literature created by French, Russian and Spanish literary figures.
 The 19th century was known as the Romantic era, in which the style of writing was influenced by the political issues of the century, and differed from the previous classicist form.

 As the Western Roman Empire declined, the Latin tradition was kept alive by writers such as Cassiodorus, Boethius, and Symmachus.
 The liberal arts flourished at Ravenna under Theodoric, and the Gothic kings surrounded themselves with masters of rhetoric and of grammar.
 Some lay schools remained in Italy, and noted scholars included Magnus Felix Ennodius, Arator, Venantius Fortunatus, Felix the Grammarian, Peter of Pisa, Paulinus of Aquileia, and many others.
 The later establishment of the medieval universities of Bologna, Padua, Vicenza, Naples, Salerno, Modena and Parma helped to spread culture and prepared the ground in which the new vernacular literature developed.
 Classical traditions did not disappear, and affection for the memory of Rome, a preoccupation with politics, and a preference for practice over theory combined to influence the development of Italian literature.